-Every person have one thing in my mind while paying the taxes is to save it.
-We have made a to do list which you can check at last minute and avoid errors while filing a tax.
+Every person has one thing in their mind while paying the taxes is to save it.
+We have made a to-do list that you can check at the last minute and avoid errors while filing a tax.
 Some people are also not aware that they can save their tax while investing in investments.
-Most of the people are below 6.5 lakhs they can save a lot of money rather paying as tax.
-We at Imperial Finsol gives advice
+Most of the people are below 6.5 lakhs they can save a lot of money rather than paying as tax.
+We at Imperial Money gives advice.

 · Where to invest?